realmagicgreen/magicgreenastro/src/content/about/about-us.md

 title: About us
 subtitle: Working towards a necessary future.
 category: about
+pubDate: 2018-05-02
+updatedDate: 2023-03-03
-description: We are a network of communication professionals, with a solid experience producing communication tools, who feel the need to make something meaningful and necessary.
-We'd like to give a contribution to push the world towards the right direction.
-Help us spread the word.
+description: We are a network of communication professionals who feel the need to make something meaningful and necessary.
+To push the world towards the right direction.
 cover_image: /assets/p/about/about-us/about-us.jpg
-many_pictures: # 'true' or empty
+many_pictures: false # 'true' or empty
-publish: # use 'notyet' to print 'coming soon'
-tag:
+tags:
-  - page
+  - magicgreen
-  - about-us # new or other...
-featured: # use 'true' to have it displayed in home
+featured: false # use 'true' to have it displayed in home
+draft: false
+ad: false
 ---

->"**Nothing is as powerful as an idea whose time has come.**" _Victor Hugo_
+> "**Nothing is as powerful as an idea whose time has come.**" _Victor Hugo_

->"**Tidak ada yang sekuat sebuah gagasan yang waktunya telah tiba.**" _Victor Hugo_
+> "**Tidak ada yang sekuat sebuah gagasan yang waktunya telah tiba.**" _Victor Hugo_

 # Feeding the green baby.